d-a-ve/memora/README.md

 - [] add error handling on form submission
 - [] focus on password input on eye icon click
 - [] edit birthdays
-- [ ] make the opaque bg cover everything when the sidebar is open
+- [] make the opaque bg cover everything when the sidebar is open
+- [] work on a brithday template for mailing and add to courier dashboard

 ## Cloud Function Pseudo code
 1. Get today's date